kaanaldemir/kaanaldemir/README.md

 ### Hi there 👋 I'm Kaan

-I'm a passionate **Software Developer** in the **Hometech R&D Department** based in **Istanbul, Türkiye**.
+I'm a passionate **Software Developer** in the **Hometech R&D Department** based in **İstanbul, Türkiye**.
 I love building innovative tools for image processing, video automation, web development, and gaming technology enhancements.
 I enjoy exploring new technologies and pushing the boundaries of what's possible.

 Check out my projects below – any feedback is welcome! 😉